hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base is designed to serve as a [base layer](relationship.html) within the broader context of FHIR implementations in the Australian healthcare environment.
 AU Base is definitional in nature and not intended for standalone implementation or to provide direction on what to do in a particular use case.
 For a directly implementable usage of AU Base it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.

-AU Base extends the core FHIR Standard to define nationally agreed localised FHIR structures for use in Australia.
+AU Base extends the FHIR standard to define nationally agreed localised FHIR structures for use in Australia.
 AU Base is the source of truth for the nationally agreed FHIR representation of Australian concepts such as [Australian Medicare card number](StructureDefinition-au-medicarecardnumber.html) or [Australian Indigenous Status](StructureDefinition-indigenous-status.html).

 The definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national level without the need for a separate project or to specify conformance requirements for a particular use case.
 Implementers working with a common concept, that has national usage, are encouraged to submit for adoption into AU Base.